 Does slow processing speed indicate a lack of effort or laziness?

 Be careful not to blame laziness when slow processing speed is the real culprit.
-One crucial thing to remember about kids who struggle with slow processing speed is that they would probably not choose that constraint.
+Slow processing speed is genetic, and often hereditary.
+One crucial thing to remember about kids who struggle with slow processing speed is that they would probably not choose this constraint.
 A student may be easily frustrated by schoolwork and want to give up quickly because it takes too long, and parents and educators need to look beyond these “problem” behaviors to get at the root of the problem.

 It is true that under certain circumstances kids with slow processing speed can keep pace, and may even have certain advantages.
 However, when they speed up for an extended amount of time they tend to burn themselves out, like a car revving its engine too high for too long.
 Rather than blame kids with slow processing speed, parents and educators need to accept, accommodate, and advocate for them.
 Psychologists and educators can identify slow processing speed in children and are beginning to recognize its impact on performance in school and in many other areas of life.
 Our team at LearningWorks for kids strongly suggests that you remain open to utilizing technologies to help kids with slow processing speed.

 To learn more about how slow processing speed can affect children, check out the book Bright Kids Who Can’t Keep Up by Ellen Braaten, PhD and Brian Willoughby, PhD.
 Read articles about processing speed in our blog archives, and watch for more articles in our series on slow processing speed in children coming soon.